ruthyankson/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Reverses a string.

 ## 6-puts2.c
-Prints every other character of a string, starting with the first character, followed by a new line.
+Prints every other even character of a string, starting with the first character, followed by a new line.